Roy Harper (character): Weapons and equipment

 Before Flashpoint, much like Nightwing and other members of the Bat-Family, Roy Harper's suit is capable of emitting an electronic pulse.
 It is unknown, however, whether or not his suit is capable of emitting only one pulse, like Batman's and Nightwing's, or several.
-Roy carries various weapons in his many suits, including a bow and several arrows, including many utility and trick arrows.
+Roy carries various weapons in his many suits, including a bow and several arrows, with many utility and trick arrows.
 He has been known to carry around a crossbow, throwing knives, a staff, laser heat sidearms, billy clubs, a boomerang, an electrified bolas amongst a wide array of non-lethal weapons.

 Roy also embeds Promethium Kevlar to armor his suits, which has saved his life on at least two occasions.